GarryChen-site/binarymusings/content/posts/golang/programming-pattern-2.md

 * Parameters are clearly inputs, and returning distinct results and errors clarifies function semantics.
 * If you want to ignore the error, you must explicitly do so, e.g., `_`.
 * Since `error` is an interface with only `Error() string`, you can define custom error types.
-* If a function can return multiple error types, you can switch on type, e.g.:
+* If a function can return multiple error types, you can switch on type (traditional approach):

   ```go
   if err != nil {